sseemayer/LudumDare26-Minimalism/README.md

 Once you have all the dependencies, just run the the_migration.py file in the main directory.

+#### Special Note for Macintosh Users

+In order to access the 32-bit pygame libraries, you might need to run the game using

+	$ arch -i386 python the_migration.py

 ## License
 The code and content for Migration is under the MIT license.
 The libraries used may have different licenses